coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 longbow is treated as if it were a longbow.

 **Longspear:** A longspear has reach.
-You can strike opponents 10 feet away with it, but you can't use it against an adjacent foe.
+You can strike opponents 10 feet away with it, but you can’t use it against an adjacent foe.
 If you use a ready action to set a longspear against a charge, you deal double damage on a successful hit against a charging character.

 **Net:** A net is used to entangle enemies.
 When you throw a net, you make a ranged touch attack against your target.
-A net's maximum range is 10 feet.
+A net’s maximum range is 10 feet.
 If you hit, the target is entangled.
-An entangled creature takes a --2 penalty on attack rolls and a --4 penalty on Dexterity, can move at only half speed, and cannot charge or run.
+An entangled creature takes a –2 penalty on attack rolls and a –4 penalty on Dexterity, can move at only half speed, and cannot charge or run.
 If you control the trailing rope by succeeding on an opposed Strength check while holding it, the entangled creature can move only within the limits that the rope